juho-creator/Graphing-Pikachu/README.md

 <br />

 ## Water
-Creating the water equation was easy because I only used sinusoidal equation however coming up with the various interactive features on the sinusoidal wave was difficult.
+Creating the water equation was fairly easy because I only used sinusoidal equation however coming up with the various interactive features on the sinusoidal wave was difficult.

 **Step 1:** Sinusoidal function and inequality function was combined to create the affect of having a wave like form filled with blue colors below the graph just like water.
 <br />